Aniketroy2003/My-Blog-App/README.md

 **4) Some authorities**

------> If an user is watching own post, he/she can edit even the after the blog is posted.
+-----> If an user is watching own post, he/she can edit even after the blog is posted.

 ![image](https://user-images.githubusercontent.com/73846184/197352700-6506b1e4-28c2-4687-913f-78549f233c2a.png)

 ----> but the other posts will be in the read only mode...

 ![image](https://user-images.githubusercontent.com/73846184/197352572-947ce2b7-59a9-4cc1-a8f1-bb0c320e0722.png)

 **5) Login/Logout**